-Energy Recovery Wheel General Cleaning

-Routine maintenance of the Energy Recovery

-Wheel includes periodic cleaning of the

-Energy Recovery Wheel as well as inspection

-of the Air Seals and Wheel Drive
+Energy Recovery Wheel General Cleaning Routine maintenance of the Energy Recovery Wheel includes periodic cleaning of the Energy Recovery Wheel as well as inspection of the Air Seals and Wheel Drive Components.

-Components.

-Cleaning the energy transfer media will help maintain optimal performance.
-The frequency of cleaning is largely dependent on the application and air quality.
-Use ASHRAE's Classes of Air categories, to create a routine cleaning schedule.
+Cleaning the energy transfer media will help optimal maintain performance. frequency of cleaning is largely dependent on the application and air quality.
+ASHRAE's Classes of Air categories, to create a routine cleaning schedule.